Ali Curung: Population and languages

 By 1958, two years after its establishment, the maximum number of Aboriginal residents was 367 (in January–February), while the minimum number was 258 (in July).
 There were thirteen non-Indigenous staff employed there.
 The population in 1965 was 590; by around 1980, it had increased to about 790-830.
 Of those, about 70-80 (as of 1976-1977) were non-Indigenous.
 The Aboriginal population in the late 1970s comprised 35% Warlpiri, 20% Warumungu and Warlmanpa, 30-35% Alyawarra and 10-15% Kaytetye.
 Warlpiri and Warumungu people tend to live in the west side of the community, and Alyawarra and Kaytetye to the east, orientating themselves in relation to their traditional country.

-At the 2016 census, the community had a population of 494, of whom 86.2% were Indigenous Australians (85.6% Australian Aboriginal, 0.6% Torres Strait Islander).
-25.3% of people reported speaking only English at home; 24.1% reported speaking Warlpiri at home, 13.6% spoke Alyawarr, while speakers of both Kaytetye and Pitjantjatjara numbered 1%, and 0.6% spoke Warumungu at home.
+At the 2021 census, the community had a population of 394, of whom 88.1% were Indigenous Australians 23.1% of people reported speaking only English at home; 36.0% reported speaking Warlpiri at home, 26.6% spoke Alyawarr, 2.0% spoke Kaytetye, and 0.6% spoke Warumungu at home.

+Climate

 Governance

 When first established, the settlement was managed by a superintendent, and the Aboriginal residents were wards of the Chief Protector of Aborigines under the Aboriginals Ordinance 1918.
 The Aboriginal Land Rights Commission report of 1974 recommended that land in Aboriginal reserves pass to Aboriginal ownership, which occurred with the enactment of the Aboriginal Land Rights (Northern Territory) Act in January 1977.
 Title to the Warrabri reserve, along with other NT Aboriginal reserves, was handed to Aboriginal land trusts by the then Minister for Aboriginal Affairs, Ian Viner, at Amoonguna on 4 September 1978.
 A council had existed at Warrabri prior to 1977, with Aboriginal membership, largely from the west side groups in the community.
 From 1977, following a directive of the Department of Aboriginal Affairs, elections were held for a council which was more representative of local groups.
 The Ali Curung Community Government Council continued to operate until the 2008 reform of local government areas by the Northern Territory Government, when Ali Curung became part of the Alyawarr ward of the Barkly Shire (from 2014, the Barkly Regional Council).